OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ## Replace, Repair and Recover

-There are several potential repair and recovery processes for handling different scenarios:
+There are seven potential repair and recovery processes for handling different scenarios:

 - [Proactive replacement](#proactive-replacement)
 - [Reactive replacement](#reactive-replacement)